dujanhung/evtsbx-api-doc/enum/block_type.md

 a decorative paintable coin block, being internally created by `Piston` .

-this block is also called "PSB block"
+this block is also called "PSB coin"

 ___